Resumable ZFS Send Streams

 - If the send operation fails to complete, even if it is almost complete, it must be restarted from the beginning.

 - The ZFS send operation might be unable to transfer large streams in the window between interruptions.

 - A ZFS recv operation might be unable to detect and report transmission errors until the entire stream has been processed.

-This Oracle Solaris 11.4 release provides a way for ZFS send streams to be resumed at the point they were interrupted with the following new options:
+With this new Solaris 11.4 release these features now provides a way for ZFS send streams to be resumed at the point they were interrupted with the following new options:

 For more information, see Managing ZFS File Systems in Oracle Solaris 11.4.